Jean-Joooo/Vacation-Destinations-WishList-Coursera-JS-DCU/README.md

 Employed JavaScript to capture user input and add destinations to a wishlist.
 Kept the interface clean and straightforward for easy usability.

 This JavaScript exercise showcased the simplicity of creating a basic interactive application.
 By crafting a Vacation Wishlist, the exercise highlighted the fundamental concepts of capturing user input and dynamically updating the interface.
-Explore the code and delve into the simplicity of JavaScript applications!
-If you have any questions, feel free to seek assistance in your coding journey.
-Happy coding!